Chagrilled/P4-DandoriDesktop/readme.md

 <summary>Bugs List</summary>

 - 🐛 Map unzooming on re-render - can't reaaaaally fix this.
 Map is tied to the map elements, so React will re-render the component when it updates, which is how the map updates.
 I could look into retaining the zoom and position, but idk
-- 🐛Map select re-render bug
+- 🐛 Map select re-render bug
 - ✅ Can't type into amount freely (debounce should fix)
-- 🐛Castoc's error reporting is bad - is it because it's bundled into the robocopy one with errorCode > 7, or is it because castoc doesn't really error properly.
+- 🐛 Castoc's error reporting is bad - is it because it's bundled into the robocopy one with errorCode > 7, or is it because castoc doesn't really error properly.
 - 🐛 Letting input fields fire when being empty often just deletes the entire field
-- 🐛 Inputting malformed data will often error - usually when using bad array types
+- 🐛 Inputting malformed data will often error - usually when using bad array types like `ignoreCID`
-- ❌ Not a bug - `Internal Names First` only affects the creature list, as I doubt anyone knows/wants the treasure/misc items named internally.
-It was mainly to seek to them faster via the dropdowns.
-Let me know if this is weird or not.
 - ❓ Scientific notation numbers are transformed to standard form.
 Conversion is correct, so unsure if problematic.
 GJumpPoint_LivingRoom in Area010 is an example
 - ❌ The entire UI - yes I know, styling is not my idea of fun.
 - ✅ Fix inventories where bSetTerritory is true - this causes 4 more bytes to exist, which would mess up the inventory byte (cave007_F00 minimochi egg drop)
-- 🐛 Flint beetle drops are different to normal enemies
+- ✅ Flint beetle drops are different to normal enemies (Giant's Hearth flint beetle near lemon) - No they weren't, they were just pellets that I hadn't supported yet
 - ✅ DebouncedInput doesn't get to reinitialise state when swapping to a new entity, and thus doesn't refresh when a new InfoPanel is rendered
+- 🐛 Exception is thrown early if no teki file is present - Cave004_F00 is an example of this where no teki file naturally exists
+- 🐛 Some objects just crash the game upon being added to an AGL (at least the prologue).
+Probably not a bug per se, but just how the entities work.
+AirGeyser is one of these.
+Unsure why.
+Haven't tested with editing existing geysers.

 </details>

+### Missing Graphics:

+I'm missing icons for the following entities, and wouldn't mind if anyone wants to make some:

+- Cushions
+- Bookends
+- Bank
+- Probably more

+### Object AI List:

+ - ✅ Pots - Inventory length is the first byte followed by the slots, as normal
+ - Hazard spouts - ???
+HibaIce has Sublevel examples of it setting some params, but the AI bytes don't reflect it
+ - ✅ NoraSpawners - diagram on TKB.
+ - CrushJelly - Has a string array of somethings - slightly different to the regular inventory again, but probably next on the list